Then Jesus said, “Father, forgive them; for they do not know what they are doing” — Luke 23:34a

 That was the first of many “salvation” moments.
 My seeming inability to get it right made me think that perhaps it hadn’t “taken” the first time.
 And over the years I’d rededicate my life to Christ and then rededicate my rededication.
 (I attended college in the 70s.
 Need I say more?)

-I spent time this Resurrection Day weekend reflecting on the greatest event in all of history – the Death, Burial and Resurrection of Jesus Christ, and I thought about those days.
+I spent time these days leading up to Resurrection Sunday reflecting on the greatest event in all of history – the Death, Burial and Resurrection of Jesus Christ, and I thought about those days.
 All my start to stop to start all over again years.
 Struggling to get it right, followed by failure, tears and repentance — only to repeat the cycle all over again.
 I am grateful that all Jesus accomplished through His death and resurrection covered those years.
 That from the Cross He saw every failure, saw every tear, heard every plea for forgiveness.
 I am overwhelmed by His love for me and the grace that never let me go.

 The Cross reminds me that He’s always loved me.
 That love never diminished because of my sinful choices or inability to live fully the life He died and rose again for me to access.
 The Cross reminds me that before the first “Let there be…” before sun, moon, stars, before Eden, before Adam, God had purposed to bring me into the incredible, eternal love relationship that exists between Father, Son and Spirit.